asyncapi/generator/README.md

 * Node.js v12.16+
 * npm v6.13.7+
+* Git v1+

 Install both packages using [official installer](https://nodejs.org/en/download/).
 After installation make sure both packages have proper version by running `node -v` and `npm -v`.
-To upgrade invalid npm version run `npm install npm@latest -g`
+To upgrade invalid npm version run `npm install npm@latest -g`.
+Git is a required dependency because of certain features in the generator and temporarily required by the used parser dependency.

 ## Using from the command-line interface (CLI)